This guide is based on advice from manufacturers, architects, insurers and security services on how to mitigate risk with physical security.

-Each post is a section of chapter from the handbook, and typically takes an hour to read, watch (if you wade through the videos) and think about as you survey your home afterwards and decide what to do.
+Each post is a chapter from the handbook, and typically takes an hour to read, watch (if you wade through the videos) and think about as you survey your home afterwards and decide what to do.

-The assumption is that as a prepper you want to protect assets, being your life and sup-plies, from discovery and theft.
+The assumption is that as a prepper you want to protect assets, being your life and supplies, from discovery and theft.

 Physical protection notes

-The British insurance security standard for barriers, such as doors, windows and fences, is from the Loss Prevention Certification Board (LPCB), LPS1175, which traditionally had ratings from SR1 to SR8 with increasing tool groups from A (eg 12” crowbar) to H (eg rescue chainsaw) and delay times from 1 to 20 minutes.
+The British insurance security standard for barriers, such as doors, windows and fences, is from the Loss Prevention Certification Board (LPCB), LPS1175, which for most of its existence had ratings from SR1 to SR8 with increasing tool groups from A (eg 12” crowbar) to H (eg rescue chainsaw) and delay times from 1 to 20 minutes.
 But now it certifies tool groups and delay times separately so manufacturers can, for example, market products designed for different response times.
 So what used to be SR1 is now A1 – resisting tool group A for 1 minute.
 High domestic security would be found at around what was SR3, now C5.